UNINETTSigma2/documentation/files_storage/nird/mounts_lmd.md

 # NIRD mounts on clusters

  The NIRD Storage project areas,tiered storage(TS)
- dismounted on the login nodes of Betzy, Fram, or Saga.
+and datalke (DL), are mounted  on the login nodes of Betzy, Fram, or Saga.
+One can directly access the NIRD project area from the login nodes of Betzy, Fram, or Saga.

 The path for tiered storage(TS) project is